 Android stores all the passwords of WiFi networks, as well as their names and data in an encrypted file in the system directory of your smartphone.

-As we have already mentioned, the only way to access this file is having the root permissions for your Android mobile.
+As we have already mentioned, the only way to access this file is to have the root permissions for your Android mobile.
 Once rooted, you will have free access to read that encrypted file and recover the WiFi passwords that you have forgotten.

 One of the best ways in which to do this is to access that file through a file browser that allows root functions, which will enable you to access the always delicate Android configuration files.